 In order to take the commands we write in the Python language and communicate them to the computer, we have to have a way to translate them from code to binary.
 To do that, we use an IDE, which stands for Integrated Development Environment, also called a programming environment.
 The programming environment acts as our compiler, translating the code into machine language for us.
-The IDE or compiler that students will use for learning Python in the Intro to CS course is called CodeSkulptor.
+The IDE or compiler that students will use for learning Python in the Intro to CS course is called CodeSkulptor3.
+(For those who have been with us for a while, this is an update to CodeSkulptor for Python 3!
+You can read more about CodeSkulptor3 here.)

-Watch the video below or explore this PDF to learn how students can save completed work in CodeSkulptor.
+Explore this PDF to learn how students can save completed work in CodeSkulptor3.

-In August of 2019, Edhesive began the process of upgrading the Sandbox.
-The following documents were emailed to all teachers and, while the info is also included below in a different form, these are also useful for learning the new interface.
+In August of 2019, Edhesive began the process of upgrading the Sandbox, and several documents were sent to our teachers.
+The following documents are based on those files but with updates from subsequent feedback.
 Click any of the buttons below to download the PDFs.

 About the Sandbox

-In addition to the IDE CodeSkulptor, students taking the Intro to CS course will also be using in Edhesive's Sandbox environment on two course components: code practices and assignments.
+In addition to the IDE CodeSkulptor3, students taking the Intro to CS course will also be using Edhesive's Sandbox environment.
 The Sandbox is a programming environment that allows you to run and test your code against an assignment or code practice's rubric before you submit it to be auto-graded.
-The Sandbox is embedded directly into the Intro to CS Canvas course.
+The Sandbox is embedded directly into the Intro to CS Canvas course in two types of course component: code practices and assignments.

 How Students Use the Sandbox

-When completing coding components that utilize the Sandbox, we suggest students work in CodeSkulptor first to write and compile their code.
-From there, they can copy their work from CodeSkulptor and paste it into the "Solve" tab of the Sandbox to run, test, and submit.
+When completing coding components that utilize the Sandbox, we suggest students work in CodeSkulptor3 first to write and compile their code.
+From there, they can copy their work from CodeSkulptor3 and paste it into the "Solve" tab of the Sandbox to run, test, and submit.
 Some students prefer writing their code directly into the Sandbox, which is also an option.

 The video below shows a preview of how the Sandbox works to test and auto-grade student code: